Cervical Radiculopathy and Disability Benefits

 "Cervical radiculopathy is the damage or disturbance of nerve function that results if one of the nerve roots near the cervical vertebrae is compressed.
 Damage to nerve roots in the cervical spine can cause pain and the loss of sensation in different parts of the upper extremities, depending on where the damaged roots are located." via Cervical Radiculopathy: Symptoms, Causes, and Treatment.
 According to John Hopkins Medicine, stenosis, among other conditions, is a common cause of radiculopathy.

-Pain medication, steroids, collars or physical therapy (cervical traction) can be used to help with your neck pain.
+Pain medication, steroids, collars, or physical therapy (cervical traction) can be used to help with your neck pain.
 Unfortunately, you can have chronic pain and muscle weakness.
 If your cervical radiculopathy does not improve, a cervical fusion may be recommended.

 Is Cervical Radiculopathy a disability?